 - If you aren't sure and think the message may be legitimate, contact the sender through a verified phone number/website to check.

-- You can report scam text messages to the FTC.
+- You can report scams and fraud to the FTC.